 The title of entrepreneur is often misunderstood.
 Although the majority of the world wants to believe that owning a business or working on an idea means you are an entrepreneur, the reality is that entrepreneurship is so much more than just these two things.
 It is about the ability to innovate by helping society progress.

-To identify the perfect crossroad between an idea and the right idea is the place where vision meets the visionary or the place where the idea meets execution.
+To identify the perfect crossroad between an idea and the right idea is the place where vision meets the visionary, or the place where the idea meets execution.

 Take a look at those skills labeled with a star and you should see a pattern; that’s where your aptitude lies.
-The goal with this exercise is to recognize what skills you excel in naturally and capitalize on them.
+The goal of this exercise is to recognize what skills you excel in and capitalize on them.
 It is much more engaging to participate in businesses that leverage your real talents rather than random businesses that seem to have an upside to them.

-The last ingredient outside of your skills and confidence is the capacity to focus on ideas that you feel passionate about.
+The last ingredient needed outside of your skills and confidence is the capacity to focus on ideas that you feel passionate about.
 Having passion will push you to pursue something you love and transform that urge into action.

 You might love politics, but your desire to be involved in politics makes you passionate about it.
-You might love cars, but your need to be involved in a function like racing, mechanics, design, etc., makes you passionate about it.
+You might love cars, but your need to be involved in a function like racing, mechanics, design, etc. makes you passionate about it.
 The goal is to identify topics of interest so that you can start manifesting some aspects of passion as you start your project.
-The closer a project is to your heart, the less discouraged you will become from giving up when results don’t go your way.
+The closer a project is to your heart, the less discouraged you will become when results don’t go your way.

 The perfect and powerful ideas are not the ones with the most monetary potential, but rather the ideas that are within your capacity to execute.
-Any idea that taps into in your skills and focuses on solving a problem you feel passionate about only requires a hint of confidence to get started.
+Any idea that taps into your skills and focuses on solving a problem you feel passionate about only requires a hint of confidence to get started.
 And the best ideas are the ones that force you to level up and execute quickly.